 - panels (typically, three or four speakers)

-- roundtables (typically, more than three or four speakers)
+- roundtables (typically, five to seven speakers)

 - individual presentations (which will be combined with other proposals to form a panel)

 - teaching demonstrations